 Functionize: Functionize is an AI software testing tool with cloud-based AI that helps improve load testing, performance, and functionality.
 It also boosts the pace of test creation maintenance and diagnosis.
 It adds on an NLP (natural language processing) engine to process every step of a test plan written in English.
 It then automates the plan.

 Upon the completion of tests, Functionize uses ML (machine learning) models to update tests with every changing application, which saves substantial time and resources.
-Saving time allows more effort spent toward sustaining scripts for minor style changes or UI (user interface).
+Saving time allows for more effort spent toward sustaining scripts for minor style changes or UI (user interface).
 Even better, the software is easy to use, fast, and efficient.
 It’s also capable of running thousands of tests in a minute using either desktop or mobile devices.

 Mabl captures the interactions and intent of users and, from these, generates an automated test script.
 Whenever there are changes to a web app during the development process, Mabl’s AI-driven test automation framework provides automatic updates, which help ease the burden of test maintenance.
 The tool also relays crucial information when it diagnoses performance and visual regressions over time.